Argentum et aurum comparenda sunt

 A good read: The Tether Ponzi Scheme – Single Lunch, reflection on what it is all about and indeed how stupid “investors” are – all the time, never learn from history.
 Shows how to steal USD 60 billion and not go to prison, a lot smarter than Bernard Madoff.
 It is worth reading Amy Castor investigation and timeline.

 What sixty years plus experience in the financial markets have taught me, reality ultimate comes to everyone.
 Some have to face the music, with losses, bankruptcies and personal misery and suffering, blaming everyone else.
 I am still totally convinced this is the greatest Ponzi scheme in history!!!

-In the latest update, the crypto market is being constantly manipulated, providing great trading opportunities, however since I wrote above and to now 26 July, more than three months ago, nearly all prices have been crashing.
+In the latest update, the crypto market is being constantly manipulated, providing great trading opportunities, however since I wrote above and to now 26 July, more than four months ago, nearly all prices have been crashing.

 Today, the FT had an interview with the head of Man Group, Luke Ellis, who said: “If you look at cryptocurrencies as a whole, it is a pure trading instrument.
 There is no inherent worth in it whatsoever.
 It is a tulip bulb,” Ellis said, referring to the flower that became the focus of a 17th-century Dutch financial mania.
 London-based Man Group, which manages $127bn for clients, is known for using quantitative models that seek to profit from pricing anomalies and trends in the markets.
 Much of the market action, in crypto trading, involves participants who doubt their ultimate utility.